S. R. Srinivas

 S. R. Srinivas is an Indian politician from the state of Karnataka.
-He is a four term member of the Karnataka Legislative Assembly and has remained undefeated in all the 5 elections he has faced in his lifetime, including his initial Zilla Panchayath election in 2000.
-He is also the only MLA in the country to have received the prestigious Bravery Award from the President of India for saving the life of a child.
+He is a five term member of the Karnataka Legislative Assembly and has remained undefeated in all the 6 elections he has faced in his lifetime, including his initial Zilla Panchayath election in 2000.
+Gubbi Srinivas is the only Vokkaliga MLA to have won 5 consecutive legislative elections without ever facing an electoral defeat in the history of Karnataka politics.